 On April 24, 2003, the Senate Foreign Relations Committee, in recommending S. 925, authorized \$550.2 million, as requested by the President, to pay U.S. assessed contributions to U.N. peacekeeping accounts.
 The Committee set the assessment limit for U.S. peacekeeping contributions beyond CY2004 at 27.4%.
 The Committee also requested the Secretary of State to assess U.N. implementation of the recommendations of the Brahimi Panel report (see page 8, infra) on reform of U.N. peacekeeping capabilities and U.S. support of U.N. progress in this area (S.Rept.
 108-39).
+On July 16, 2003, the House passed H.R.
+1950, authorizing \$550.2 million, as requested, for the CIPA account and setting the peacekeeping assessment cap for CY2005 and CY2006 at 27.1%.
+Committee recommendations in foreign operations authorization and appropriation bills for the PKO account ranged from \$84.9 million (S. 1426) to \$85 million (H.R.
+2800) to \$110 million (H.R.
+1950).

 Since 1997, pursuant to a provision in Title IV, State Department Appropriations Act, 1997, in P.L.
 104-208, Omnibus Consolidated Appropriations Act, 1997, passed in 1996, Congress has required the Secretary of State to notify it 15 days before U.S. support of a U.N.
 Security Council resolution establishing a new or expanding a current peacekeeping operation.
 The notification is to include "the estimated cost and length of the mission, the vital national interest that will be served, and the planned exit strategy."
 A reprogramming request, indicating the source of funding for the operation, is also required.
 Tradition has resulted in the practice of the appropriate committee or subcommittee chairman "placing a hold" on the proposed reallocation in the reprogramming request, if it is not acceptable to him or her.
-During 2000, FY2000 funds for U.S. payments to U.N. peacekeeping assessments were held up for some time using this mechanism.
+On occasion, funds for U.S. payments to U.N. peacekeeping assessments have been temporarily not released, using this mechanism.